glipR/terraform-provider-edstem/README.md

 ## How do I use?

-Include the following snippet in the `require_providers` block of your terraform code:
+Include the following snippet in the `required_providers` block of your terraform code:

 ```
 terraform {